 Consider right ventricular failure

 RV dysfunction is an often overlooked problem that can have disastrous consequences when transitioning to positive pressure ventilation.
 Increases in intrathoracic pressure result in increased pulmonary vascular pressures, worsening RV function.
 In patients with known RV dysfunction, focusing on medical therapy and noninvasive ventilation with a low PEEP is preferable to early intubation.
 (Mosier 2015) Although beyond the scope of this post, bedside echo can be used to assess RV function prior to intubation.
 If intubation is necessary, choose a hemodynamically stable agent, such as etomidate.
 You should aim to keep the mean arterial pressure higher than the pulmonary artery pressure, which means that any patient with RV dysfunction should have norepinephrine running or primed and ready prior to intubation.
 (Mosier 2015) Epinephrine can also be used to support RV function.
 Avoid hypoxia at all costs.
 Although we should avoid hypoxia in all intubation attempts, hypoxia results in increased pulmonary vascular resistance, potentially pushing the patient with RV dysfunction into cardiovascular collapse.
 Ensure ideal pre-oxygenation and apply apneic oxygenation (nasal prong at 15 L/min through the intubation attempt).
-(Mosier 2015)
+(Mosier 2015) Once again, the ideal approach to these patients is probably an awake intubation.

 As is discussed in the post on asthma, as well as in part 5 of this series, severe bronchospasm can also set patients up for peri-intubation collapse.
 These patients are generally hypovolemic and have significant lung hyperinflation limiting venous return.
 Add to that hypercapnea, acidosis, and hypoxia and it is not hard to understand why the chances of a peri-intubation arrest are so high.
 A common teaching is: when thinking about intubating an asthma patient, wait, and then wait some more, and then continue to wait, but don’t wait too long.
 If you are considering intubation, non-invasive ventilation should almost certainly be attempted first.
 (We are intubating to help with respiratory muscle fatigue.
 The plastic tube in the airway does nothing to help these patients.)
 If you do end up intubating an asthmatic patient, appropriate ventilator settings are key.
 These will be discussed at length in Part 5 of this series, but the primary goal is to allow complete expiration to avoid breath stacking.
 This will require low respiratory rates, low tidal volumes, and a close eye on the ventilator waveforms.